liamarabsky/cuestudy/readme.md

 ## Pencil Format
 The flashcards are read from a file uploaded by the user which conforms to a formatting standard which can be seen in action in the `provinces.txt` file.

-The first entry is the cue and is proceeded by the delimiter ✐ ( `U+2710` ) followed by the answer.
+The first entry is the cue and is proceeded by the delimiter ✐ ( `U+2710` ) followed by the answer and another ✐ character.
 These three items make up a single flashcard.

 ## Attributes
 Thank you to